mullerdavid/ctf_writeups/google24/PyCalc/WRITEUP.md

 b' ... '+b' ... '+evil_code
 ```

 The only caveat is that it should include only valid characters for the literal and a closing quote should not be present.
-Luckily enough, nothing such occured.
+Luckily enough, nothing such occurred.

 ## Execution